 Good afternoon, everyone.
 I now call this meeting to order.

-Welcome to meeting number 21 of the House of Commons Standing Committee on Industry, Science and Technology.
-Pursuant to the order of reference of Saturday, April 11, the committee is meeting for the purpose of receiving evidence concerning matters related to the government's response to the COVID-19 pandemic.
+Welcome to meeting number 28 of the House of Commons Standing Committee on Industry, Science and Technology.
+Pursuant to Standing Order 108(2), and the motion adopted by the committee on Thursday, June 18, the committee is meeting to study the subject of front-line grocery store workers.

 Today's meeting is taking place by video conference, and the proceedings will be made available via the House of Commons website.